What’s the difference between full and partial circumcision?

 Phimosis happens when your foreskin can’t be retracted from the head of your penis.
 It may feel tight, as if there’s a ring around the head of your penis that’s preventing you from pulling the foreskin back.
 Paraphimosis, another form of this condition, happens when the foreskin gets stuck in the retracted position and is unable to cover the head of the penis.

 Phimosis is normal in young boys who have foreskins, but the foreskin usually becomes retractable after a few years.
-By 7 years old, 93 percent of boys can retract their foreskins.
+By 7 years old,

 As you get older, being unable to pull back the foreskin can make it difficult to urinate or clean the skin underneath the foreskin.
 This can lead to a buildup of smegma.
 Smegma is a collection of dead skin cells and oils that are naturally shed from the penis skin.
 Smegma buildup can cause phimosis to get worse, leading to pain, irritation, and infection.
 Phimosis can also cause balanitis, or swelling of your penis glans.